 In a healthy person, glucose is absorbed by the kidney to make sure the blood has normal levels of glucose.
 However, in a person with diabetes, glucose is excreted through the kidney if it crosses a particular threshold.

 The common diabetes symptoms are fatigue, weight loss, recurring infections and cardiovascular complications.
-Though this is a common condition, the awareness and tips to control diabetes is less known.
+Though this is a common condition, the awareness and tips to control diabetes are less known.

 When to screen for diabetes?